 Automating RISKOptimizer from .NET

 It is also possible automate RISKOptimizer from .NET.
-In this case, additional references should be added to the project from the COM tab of the Reference Manager dialog:
+In this case, an additional reference called "Microsoft Excel x.0 Object Library" should be added to the project from the COM tab of the Reference Manager dialog.